 The WSC Cofacilitators are two (2) individuals elected by a simple majority of the World Service Conference.
-The purpose of the WSC Cofacilitators is to preside over the business meeting of the World Service Conference.
-WSC Cofacilitators must have a minimum of eight
+The purpose of the WSC Cofacilitators is to preside over the CAR- and CAT-related Discussion and Decisions sessions of the World Service Conference.
+WSC

-(8) years cleantime.
+Cofacilitators must have a minimum of eight (8) years cleantime.
 The term is two (2) conference cycles.
 WSC Cofacilitators may not serve two full consecutive terms.
 WSC Cofacilitators are accountable to the World Service Conference.